ava-cassiopeia/discord-text-adventure-bot/readme.md

 Quits the current game.
 Will only work when in game mode (aka when a game has been started with the `$start` command).

+### Set Yourself as Bot Admin

+**Useage:** `$admin [admincode]`

+Sets your Discord account (the one that sends the `$admin ...` message) as the admin account for the bot.
+The admin account has special priviledges and can run special commands.

+You can and should send this message in a private message to the bot, as the admin code will be visible in chat history for anyone to see otherwise.

 ## Development